 Support services rendered by or through care facility management refer to services provided by the organization that is responsible for the care for a period exceeding 24 consecutive hours.
-They do not refer to services provided by residents of dwelling units or suites, or to services arranged directly by residents of dwelling units or suites with outside agencies.
+They do not refer to services provided by residents of dwelling units or suites, or to services arranged directly by residents of dwelling units or suites.